doug-pires/de-fipe/docs/RFC.md

 - Task 1:
   1. Install Google Chrome in the Job Cluster.
 - Task 2:
    1. Open Browser
-  2. Extract all *reference months*
-  3. Save them as Delta Tables
-  4. Close Browser
-- Task 3:
-   1. Open Browser
-   2. Read *reference months* and iterate over them to extract *brands*,*models*, *manufacturing year - fuel*
+   2. Extract *reference months* and iterate over them to extract *brands*,*models*, *manufacturing year - fuel*
-   3. After finishing one *brand* we will save as Delta Table
+   3. After finishing one *model* and *manufacturing year - fuel* we will save as Delta Table
    4. Create **Checkpoint**
    5. Repeat the Cycle
+- Task 3:
+  1. Read the tables on `Bronze` to apply data cleansing, validation, add new columns and save it as Delta Table into `Silver Layer`
 - Task 4:
-  1. Read the tables on `Bronze` apply data cleansing, validation, add new columns and save it as Delta Table into `Silver Layer`
-- Task 5:
    1. Create our facts and dimensions to save it on `Gold Layer`

 ## Data Assets
-`Bronze Layer` we will have Delta Table `fipe_bronze` PARTITIONED BY *reference month* then the parquet files.
+`Bronze Layer` we will have Delta Table `fipe_bronze` PARTITIONED BY *reference month*.
 - Columns :
   - reference_month string
   - fipe_code string
   - brand string
   - model string
-  - manufacturing year string
+  - manufacturing year - fuel string
   - authentication string
   - query_date string
   - average_price string